Haw Par Villa, the Cat Cafe, haunted houses and more

 Haw Par Villa

 One of the most unique places in Singapore (or, dare we say, the world!), Haw Par Villa has over 1,000 statues, not to mention 150 dioramas, that dramatise and bring to life Chinese legends and folklore.
-You’ll wander past figures such as Fu Lu Shou, Confucius and the Laughing Buddha, and experience the Ten Courts of Hell, a Journey into the West and numerous other exhibits.
+You’ll wander past figures such as Fu Lu Shou, Confucius and the Laughing Buddha, and experience the Ten Courts of Hell and numerous other exhibits.
 In short, it’s an exploration of ancient times, complete with blood, gore and, er, human crabs.
-Open daily from 9am-7pm with free admission, Haw Par is not to be missed.
+Open daily from 9am-8pm (last admission at 7.30pm) with free admission; Hell’s Museum is open from 10am to 6pm (last admission at 5pm) on Tuesdays to Sundays.

 262 Pasir Panjang Road | 6872 2780